symbol/symbol-docs/source/concepts/transaction.rst

 All transactions should define a deadline and a max_fee:

 * ``deadline``: A transaction has a time window to be accepted before it reaches its deadline.
 The transaction expires when the deadline is reached and all the nodes reject the transaction.
-By default, the SDK sets the deadline to 2 hours, but it can be extended up to 24 hours.
+By default, the SDK sets the deadline to 2 hours, but it can be extended up to 6 hours (or 48 for :ref:`aggregate-bonded` transactions).

 * ``max_fee``: The maximum amount of network currency that the sender of the transaction is willing to pay to get the transaction accepted. :doc:`The next documentation <fees>` shows you how to set the optimal max_fee value.